Roxolot/Roxolot/README.md

 Hi!
 I'm Aleksei Rovenich, a cibersecurity student with a passion for coding.
-I've been studying and coding for at least the last 10 years.
+I've been studying different programming languages and coding for around 10 years.

 On all this journey i've been working on different personal project that has been lost in old computers, but hey, its part of learning to just one day start using github.